-- Drops without refund to avoid a grade must be processed by the end of week 10 for fullsemester courses. - Advisement for future semesters.
+- 1. Drops without refund to avoid a grade must be processed by the end of week 10 for fullsemester courses. - Advisement for future semesters.
 Plan early for the next semester.
 Avoid the rush see your advisor now.
 Advisement continues through the advanced registration period.
-Pick up a registration calendar at Rehn 121 for dates, or look at the registrar's online calendar at registrar.siu.edu/calendars/registration.php.
+See the registrar's online calendar at registrar.siu.edu/calendars/registration.php.